DNXLabs/terraform-aws-route53healthcheck/README.md

 The module creates:
 * Cloudwatch metric alarms - This metric monitors whether the service custumer is down or not

-In addition you have the option :
+In addition you have the option to :
  - Create or not a Simple Notification Service topic (SNS)